-How to make the most of Magic Round at Caxton Street
+How to make the most of Game Day at Caxton Street

 16 teams.
 Eight games.
 Four days.
 The NRL’s inaugural Magic Round on May 9-12 in Brisbane is going to be bigger than a Kalyn Ponga side-step!